Recall Stars Classes

 How this course can help

-The Recall Stars course will lead you and your dog through a structured recall training programme, designed to help you establish a strong basic recall cue, and to ‘proof’ your dog’s response to that recall cue around a range of commonly-occurring and commonly-rewarding distractions such as scents, people and dogs.
+The Recall Stars course will lead you and your dog through a structured recall training programme, designed to help you establish a strong basic recall cue, and to ‘proof’ your dog’s response to that recall cue around commonly-occurring and commonly-rewarding distractions such as other people and dogs.